7 steps to set up new Canadians financially

 You may have amassed your personal wealth before coming to Canada, but if you want to manage it efficiently here, it’s important to know the ins and outs of the Canadian financial system.
 For example, the obligatory deductions on a paycheque might seem foreign to many new Canadians, says Bhagwat.
 The Canada Pension Plan (CPP) deduction, for instance, is a deduction toward your eventual government pension, while the Employment Insurance (EI) deductions will benefit you if you become unemployed.
 There are also government-sponsored financial products such as a Registered Retirement Savings Plan (RRSP) or the First Home Savings Accounts (FHSA) that allow you to save for specific goals and enjoy tax deferments.
 Banks and other financial institutions also have financial literacy resources that can set you on the right track.
 Knowing which investment plans are available, how you’re taxed and other important country-specific financial concepts will help you make the right choices.

-Bhagwat strongly suggests newcomers consider getting private health insurance coverage, at least until you are eligible to receive coverage from the province.
-“If you don’t have any health insurance and you fall sick, that can put a lot of stress on your finances,” he says.
-“And it gets very expensive if you don’t have the provincial coverage.”
+Bhagwat suggests newcomers apply for provincial health benefits as soon as possible.
+“If you fall sick, it can put a lot of stress on your finances if you don’t have provincial coverage,” he says.
 To access Canada’s universal health system, you need to apply for a health card from your province or territory, which can take up to three months.
-Even once you’re approved, many things such as dental care and prescription drugs are not covered.
-If your employer does not include additional medical and dental insurance in your benefits package, private insurers are available or you can choose to pay out of pocket.
+Even once you’re approved, many things such as dental care and prescription drugs are not covered, though many employer offer additional medical and dental benefits.

 7. Protect yourself from fraud